Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "Well that’s a hell of a fucking hole they left, isn’t it?"

 Ian had to admit, the sight of it gave him chills.
 It reminded him of that famous crater in Arizona, the one he’d kind of always idly wanted to go and look at someday.
-More than a kilometer across, deep enough that *Stray Fortune* could have vanished nose-first below the lip and not touched the bottom…it looked pretty much exactly like a fucking *asteroid* had hit the site.
-No radiological alarms, no signs of exotic energies…
+More than a kilometer across, deep enough that *Stray Fortune* could have vanished nose-first below the lip and not touched the bottom... it looked pretty much exactly like a fucking *asteroid* had hit the site.
+No radiological alarms, no signs of exotic energies...

 Just *force.* Of the very traditional kind.

-"Shit, I’m glad we got the fuck off the shuttle before *that* hit us…no sign of any survivors, I’m guessing."
+"Shit, I’m glad we got the fuck off the shuttle before *that* hit us... no sign of any survivors, I’m guessing."

 Morwk’s long fingers trailed through the controls, zooming and focusing their various cameras to peer down past layers of cloud.
 "None.
 The entire dig site is a hole in the ground, and there’s not a blade of grass standing within several hundred meters of ground zero."